Hot Spots on Dogs

 How Nzymes Products can help toward resolution:

+Greater, more detailed information on this subject can be found HERE.
 For most cases, the Antioxidant Treats for Pets or Granules can be quite effective in helping get rid of the Hot spots.
 This is especially true if you were also to follow our feed guidelines for yeast problems.
 To help the healing process even further, a 2% solution of our Ox-E-Drops can be applied directly to the Hot spots.
 The solution should be applied 3-4 times daily.

 For more severe cases, it may be necessary to follow our full yeast removal program.
 As mentioned before, Hot Spots relate to the overgrowth of yeast in the system.
-If the dog has had one or more rounds of antibiotics or steroids, you may be best served by purchasing a yeast kit and following the guidelines for using it.
+If the dog has had one or more rounds of antibiotics or steroids, you may be best served by purchasing a Healthy Skin kit and following the guidelines for using it.

 For correct usage of Nzymes Products